jyek/klickr/README.md

     * player.js
     * recorder.js

-The manifest.json file represents the configuration file for our chrome browser pluging.
+**manifest.json** Configuration file for our chrome browser plugin.
 There are two main sections within the manifest.json that have significant ramifications for how we developed our application: 1) background, and 2) content_scripts.
 The scripts within the background section describe the JavaScript files that consist of the background process that stays persistent while the chrome browser is open.
 Therefore,